tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/faq.md

 No. Linux provisioning doesn't have a step where the platform can install another software before the VM is handed over to the customer.
 Additionally, this model isn't something most Linux customers want, it's more in line with the Windows philosophy.

-For security reasons, MSP doesn't allow a VM to successfully provision if a secure connection is not established.
+For security reasons, MSP doesn't allow a VM to successfully provision if a secure connection isn't established.
 The GPA is responsible for establishing the secure connection, so it is required to already be present.

-If you do not wish to use an image with the GPA baked in, you must create the VM first then enable MSP afterwards.
-During preview we monitor usage patterns and evaluate potential ways to support the scenario, by allowing the GPA to be installed as a VM Extension rather than baked in.
+If you don't wish to use an image with the GPA baked in, you must create the VM first then enable MSP afterwards.
+During preview, we monitor usage patterns and evaluate potential ways to support the scenario, by allowing the GPA to be installed as a VM Extension rather than baked in.

 ## Features

 ### Is ARM64 Supported?

-ARM64 support will be available once the MSP feature is Generally Available.
+ARM64 support is available once the MSP feature is Generally Available.

 ## Design

 ### How is the latched key created?
 How does it bind to the VM?
 Can it be impersonated?

 Azure Host generates the latched key and stores it as platform data.
-The key is unique to each VM and only can be used on that VM's private connection to WireServer + Azure Instance Metadata Service(IMDS).
+The key is unique to each VM and only can be used on that VM's private connection to WireServer + Azure Instance Metadata Service (IMDS).

 ### How is the Allowlist (policy) provisioned?
 Is it done in a secure way?